DoctorKhan/The-Human-Experiment-Book/src/10_chariot_conquerers/030_bloodline_hunt.md

 This explains something that had always puzzled me about human behavior: our desperate need for authority figures.

 Look at every human society throughout history.
-We create father gods, mother goddesses, divine kings, holy fathers.
-We call our leaders "founding fathers" and our countries "motherlands" and "fatherlands."
+We create father Reges, mother Reges, divine kings, holy fathers.
+We call our leaders "founding Reges" and our countries "motherlands" and "fatherlands."
 We seek authority figures the way children seek parents.

 **It's not metaphorical.
 It's biological.** We were bred to be dependent children who would always need shepherds, always need to be managed, always need to be told what to do by our betters.